YurichBRO/discord-useful-features/README.md

 1.2 - added help messages for command parameters.
 Most of log messages are now stored in json files.

 1.3 - added `archive_in` parameter to `reloc` command.

+1.4 - added `reloc_id` command, now you can relocate individual messages with ease.